The Importance of Investor Relations in an Organization

 What do investor relations firms do?

-The investor relations office works as a company representative to the investors and then represents the company’s investors.
-The investor relations officer has the following goals:
+The investor relations office works as a company representative to the investors and represents the company’s investors.
+Investor relations officers have the following goals:

 • They help the company to attain an optimum share price that portrays its fundamental value.

-• They efficiently provide the investors the accurate financial information, i.e., retail and informational.
+• They efficiently provide accurate financial information to the investors, i.e., retail and informational

 • To support the company’s valuation, they provide nonfinancial data.